-- The major impacts of sea level rise are seen during high tides and storms, with increased flooding along coastlines and estuaries.9 This poses a risk to coastal communities. - P&K does not have open areas of coastline, but sea level rise will affect the Tay Estuary.
-This will affect tidal areas such as Perth and Invergowrie. - Sea level rise also increases coastal and estuarine erosion, with associated impacts on land, buildings, and infrastructure. - Sea level rise may require adaptation or mitigation, which can be expensive, such as new flood defences or nature-based solutions.
-There are some existing flood schemes such as at Perth and Bridge of Earn which may require adaptation, and other communities may not have flood defences but may require them in the future. - Rising sea levels may also contribute to coastal squeeze, which is defined as "the loss of natural habitats or a deterioration in their quality caused by man-made structures or human activity."10
+- The major impacts of sea level rise are seen during high tides and storms, with increased flooding along coastlines and estuaries.

+9 This poses a risk to coastal communities. - P&K does not have open areas of coastline, but sea level rise will affect the Tay Estuary.
+This will affect tidal areas such as Perth and Invergowrie.

-9 How is climate change affecting coastal flooding in the UK? - Grantham Research Institute on climate change and the environment (lse.ac.uk)
+How is climate change affecting coastal flooding in the UK? - Grantham Research Institute on climate change and the environment (Ise.ac.uk)